DNS response data gives you a network security edge

 When your computer or device—also known as your DNS client—makes a DNS query, a DNS resolver receives and logs the question.
 It then accesses DNS records, also called address records, that are hosted on a DNS name server, also sometimes called an authoritative name server.
 The resolver searches for the IP address it needs from among the records.

-Then, it sends the response back to your computer.
+Then, it sends the response, along with a response code, back to your computer.
 That’s your response data.

 We should note that, in large enterprises, this activity can happen over handfuls or even several dozen load-balancing distributed servers.